GregUtas/robust-services-core/README.md

 Each of these directories is built as a separate static library, with `main` residing in its own directory.

-RSC was developed using Visual Studio 2017.
+RSC is currently developed using Visual Studio 2017.
 If that is also your development environment, the `.vcxproj` (project) files in this repository should already provide most of the build instructions that you need.
 However, you will need to change the paths to where the source code is located.
 It's probably